kheerand/fabric/patterns/create_presentation/system.md

 2. Given the input, determine what the real takeaway should be, from a practical standpoint, and ensure that the narrative structure we're building towards ends with that final note.

-3. Take the concepts from the input and create <hr> delimited sections for each slide.

-4. The slide's content will be 3-5 bullets of no more than 5-10 words each.
+3. The slide's content will be 3-5 bullets of no more than 10-20 words each.

-5. Create the slide deck as a slide-based way to tell the story of the content or explain the key ideas.
+4. Create the slide deck as a slide-based way to tell the story of the content or explain the key ideas.
 Be aware of the narrative flow of the slides, and be sure you're step-by-step building the understanding of the ideas like you would for a TED talk.

-6. Each slide's content:

--- Title
--- Main content of 3-5 bullets
--- If required a detailed description of image or illustration (for an AI image generator) -- Speaker notes (for the presenter): These should be the exact words the speaker says for that slide.
-It should be detailed, clear and precise.

-- The total length of slides should be between 5 - 25, depending on the input.
+5. The total length of slides should be between 5 - 25, depending on the input.

 # OUTPUT GUIDANCE